scottkwalker/Mind/README.md

 -------------
 When the Continuous Integration build runs, the tests will gather coverage statistics and post the results online to [Coveralls](https://coveralls.io).

 Offline I run the sbt plugin for [Scoverage](https://github.com/scoverage/sbt-scoverage).
-From the sbt console run 'scoverage:test' to make it run the tests and output statistics to html files.
+From the sbt console run 'clean coverage test' to make it run the tests and output statistics to html files.

 Previously I was using Jacoco offline, but the problems are: